alexcu2718/fdf/README.md

 *Note: GitHub Actions does not yet provide Rust 2024 support for some(most of these) platforms.
 Additional checks will be added when available.*

-- OpenBSD, NetBSD, DragonflyBSD (tested occasionally, minor fixes expected if issues arise)
+- OpenBSD, NetBSD, DragonflyBSD (tested occasionally, minor fixes expected if issues arise, tested on QEMU occasionally)
 - Android (tested on device)
 - Illumos and Solaris (x86_64, verified with QEMU)